charafmrah/Blood-Donation-Database/README.md

 # Blood Donation Database

-Learning SQL while building  a blood donation system.
-This is a college project for class SEN2104.
+Learning Oracle SQL while building  a blood donation system.
+This is a college project for the class SEN2104.